Algorithm and System Co-design for Efficient Subgraph-based Graph Representation Learning: The Architecture of

 \subsection{Walk-based Subgraph Storage}

-It is easy to manage the sampled set of walks due to its regularity.
-An $M*m$-sized chunk is allocated to each set of walks, which assists to speed up the data fetching.
-The challenge comes from the management of RPE $\mathcal{X}_u$, because its size $|\mathcal{V}_u|$ varies across different target nodes.
-One na\"ive way to handle such irregularity is to directly attach the RPE $\mathcal{X}_{u,x}$ to each node $x$ in the walks of $\mathcal{W}_u$.
-However, this gives an $M*m*(m+1)$ tensor that consumes huge amount of memory.
-Moreover, it loses the track of node indices that are used to join subgraphs later.
+It is easy to manage the collected set of walks due to its regularity.
+An $m*M$-sized chunk is allocated to each set of walks, which assists to speed up data fetching.
+How to organize node-level RPE presents a real challenge because the cardinality of the set $|\mathcal{V}_u|$ varies from node to node.
+One na\"ive way to avoid such irregularity is to directly scatter these RPEs back to nodes in previously collected walks.
+But, this gives an $m*M*(m+1)$ tensor, resulting in an unrealizable memory need.
+Moreover, it loses track of node IDs in walks that are needed for joining subgraphs later.